 In 2015, restoration of the Rio Hondo occurred on the lower tract of BLNWR.
 An earthen berm was used to redirect the Rio Hondo into its historic channel, allowing the ditch to be filled only with groundwater produced by naturally occurring spring vents.
 A backflow preventer was installed at the downstream terminus of the ditch to prevent effluent water from filling the ditch during periods of high flows.
 Several rock bars were added to the main channel to act as substrate for springsnails.
 In December 2015, J. kosteri were translocated from two sources on the middle tract of BLNWR.
 The hydrology of the springs is being monitored by the USFWS and monitoring of the J. kosteri population is conducted seasonally in the restored channel.
 The population appears to be thriving in the restored channel (BLNWR unpublished data).
+The populations in Bitter Creek and Sago spring are showing stable trends (BLNWR unpublished data).
 A captive rearing program at the Albuquerque BioPark in partnership with the USFWS for Koster's Springsnail and Roswell Springsnail is in progress, and NMDGF will advise on the project.
 Habitat construction and translocations are scheduled to start in 2024.